zonationteam/Zonation5-QGIS-rankmap-loader/README.md

 3. Select "Install from ZIP", select downloaded zip-file and click "Install Plugin", accept warning

 ## Using the plugin
 There is "Load Zonation 5 Rankmap" button with Zonation icon in QGIS toolbar.
-At first the button takes you to window where you can select your Zonation 5 output folder.
-When "Open" button is clicked, rankmap is added as a layer to QGIS.
-When toolbar button is clicked again, performance curves are shown.
-You can add new rankmap and its performance curves by clicking "Reset" button in Performance curves window.
+This button takes you to a window where you can select your Zonation 5 output folder and give (optional) extension for its name.
+When "Open" button is clicked, rankmap is added to QGIS as as a layer.

+To view performance curves, right click layer name in Layers panel.
+From the context menu, select "Zonation 5" > "Show performance curves".

+You can add multiple Zonation 5 outputs at the same time.
+You can view performance curves from one output at a time.